yashs33244/camshore-connect/README.md

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
 Make sure to follow the existing coding style and include unit tests where necessary.

+---

+This concludes the README for Camshore Connect.
+If you have any questions, feel free to reach out!

+---

+Let me know if you need further adjustments or additions to this README!